Continually Updated Clinical Reference

 Other postnatal causes

 Among childhood malignancies, brain tumors are second in frequency after leukemias.
 Of these, 70-80% are gliomas, symptoms of which depend mostly on location.
 Some are benign and treatable, but most have deleterious effects, resulting in various neuropsychiatric symptoms depending on their location and extent.
 In addition, treatment such as surgery and radiation might affect the integrity and function of the brain.
 Traffic accidents, drowning, and other traumas are the most common causes of death during childhood.
 Even greater is the number of children who become disabled.
-Near-drowning often is devastating, but even in these cases, improvement of functional capacity may be achieved by rehabilitation because the developing brain has the ability to recover.
+Near-drowning is often devastating, but even in these cases, improvement of functional capacity may be achieved by rehabilitation because the developing brain has the ability to recover.

 Psychosocial problems